Report a Bias Incident

 Our values do not support language or behavior that demeans members of our campus based on age, appearance, ethnicity, race, color, religion, sexual orientation, gender identity, biological sex, disabilities (visible and invisible), ideological/political positions, intellectual perspective, socio-economic status, immigration status, veteran status, and national or regional origin.
 Actions and behaviors based on positions or perspectives that inherently marginalize, oppress, or deny full dignity to all are not tolerated.

-Valparaiso University’s Bias Incident Report function and Bias Incident Assistance and Support Team (the BIAS team) supports a diverse and affirming campus community, and a safe and inclusive environment for all faculty, staff, students, and guests.
-The primary focus of the BIAS team is to ensure the well-being and support of individuals who believe they have witnessed a bias incident and have been affected by that.
+Valparaiso University’s Bias Incident Report function and Bias Incident Assistance and Support Committee (the BIAS committee) supports a diverse and affirming campus community, and a safe and inclusive environment for all faculty, staff, students, and guests.
+The primary focus of the BIAS committee is to ensure the well-being and support of individuals who believe they have witnessed a bias incident and have been affected by that.
 We want to assure anyone submitting a bias incident report that our committee is dedicated to providing you with the necessary support and resources throughout the process.
 Your well-being and sense of safety are our top priorities.
 If you believe you have encountered or witnessed a bias incident, we encourage you to reach out to us.
 We’re here to listen, offer assistance, and guide you through the available options.
 Your courage in coming forward not only helps address the immediate concern but also contributes to our ongoing efforts to promote inclusivity and understanding within our community.
 We at Valpo recognize the dignity of all and help to ensure that our campus community is welcoming for all.

-The BIAS team is a University initiative created almost a decade ago.
+The BIAS committee is a University initiative created almost a decade ago.
 It is co-chaired by the University’s Assistant Vice President for Diversity, Equity and Inclusion, and the University’s Title IX Coordinator.
 Membership includes both staff and faculty.
-Staff on the BIAS team include the Director of Human Resources, Dean of Students, Chief of Police, the Director of International Students, a full-time faculty member, and an academic administrator as appointed by the University’s Assistant Vice President for Diversity, Equity and Inclusion, and the University’s Title IX Coordinator.
-The BIAS team coordinates a system through which members of the Valpo community can report alleged incidents of bias.
-The BIAS team aims to enhance the campus community culture by promoting positive changes and, when appropriate, administering the restorative justice process so both the claimant and witnesses of the alleged incident of bias, and the person or persons that allegedly initiated the incident can learn from one another and avoid the perception of future incidents of bias.
+Staff on the BIAS committee include the Director of Human Resources, Dean of Students, Chief of Police, the Director of International Students, a full-time faculty member, and an academic administrator as appointed by the University’s Assistant Vice President for Diversity, Equity and Inclusion, and the University’s Title IX Coordinator.
+The BIAS committee coordinates a system through which members of the Valpo community can report alleged incidents of bias.
+The BIAS committee aims to enhance the campus community culture by promoting positive changes and, when appropriate, administering the restorative justice process so both the claimant and witnesses of the alleged incident of bias, and the person or persons that allegedly initiated the incident can learn from one another and avoid the perception of future incidents of bias.
 The goal is to provide support and resources to the parties involved with the incident.
 This process does not initiate disciplinary action or impose sanctions or take the place of other Valpo policies and processes that deal with a community members’ conduct, behavior, and safety such as policies and processes under the jurisdiction of the Dean of Students, VU Police Department, the Title IX Coordinator, Human Resources, or Provost’s Office.
-Questions about whether or not an incident is suitable for the BIAS team or not can be directed to title9@valpo.edu.
+Questions about whether or not an incident is suitable for the BIAS committee or not can be directed to title9@valpo.edu.

 A bias incident is any act that could be reasonably perceived by the targeted person(s) to be motivated by hostility toward one or more of their identities (i.e., race, religion, nationality, sex, disability, gender identity or expression, sexual orientation, etc.).
-If a reported incident involves – in part or in whole – a violation of University policy, the law, or is otherwise better suited for another department on campus, the BIAS team transfers the process to the pertinent University office.
-For example, if the reported incident alleges racial discrimination by a University employee, the matter will be removed from the BIAS team and sent to the University’s Title IX Coordinator for administration under the Nondiscrimination Policy.
+If a reported incident involves – in part or in whole – a violation of University policy, the law, or is otherwise better suited for another department on campus, the BIAS committee transfers the process to the pertinent University office.
+For example, if the reported incident alleges racial discrimination by a University employee, the matter will be removed from the BIAS committee and sent to the University’s Title IX Coordinator for administration under the Nondiscrimination Policy.

 Once a bias incident report is made, or after additional information is sought as described below, the University’s Title IX Coordinator, Director of Human Resources, Dean of Students, academic administrator, or Chief of Police may immediately transfer the report to their relative departments if any of them determine the report may be subject to a policy or process within their own department.
 The reporter will be given notice of the transfer if possible.
-The BIAS team meets to discuss the report at their next meeting.
-The BIAS team may decide more information is needed and seek that information for discussion at another meeting.
-If the report is not transferred to another department, the BIAS team evaluates the report (and additional information if any) and determines, by majority vote, if the report should move forward with the restorative justice process or some other process to enhance the campus community culture by promoting positive changes (i.e. bias training).
-If voted to move forward, the BIAS team provides resources for support, and implements opportunities for educational interventions which may include a meeting with the parties individually or together.
-The BIAS team supports affected individuals and groups, provides education, and facilitates dialogue with the aim of repairing any perceived harm caused by an alleged bias incident and preventing future instances of alleged bias.
+The BIAS committee meets to discuss the report at their next meeting.
+The BIAS committee may decide more information is needed and seek that information for discussion at another meeting.
+If the report is not transferred to another department, the BIAS committee evaluates the report (and additional information if any) and determines, by majority vote, if the report should move forward with the restorative justice process or some other process to enhance the campus community culture by promoting positive changes (i.e. bias training).
+If voted to move forward, the BIAS committee provides resources for support, and implements opportunities for educational interventions which may include a meeting with the parties individually or together.
+The BIAS committee supports affected individuals and groups, provides education, and facilitates dialogue with the aim of repairing any perceived harm caused by an alleged bias incident and preventing future instances of alleged bias.
 All University community members, including faculty, students, and staff, are encouraged to participate in this process; supporting the creation of a more inclusive environment.

 https://www.valpo.edu/bias/